-The importance of the practice of preparation to enhance certainty and familiarity of autistic adults with medical procedures is greatly reinforced by a counter example raised by Einat, an autistic woman, an activist in the autism field and the mother of an autistic individual, who was part of the research advisory committee.
-During a discussion on the importance of preparation she recalled an instance her son had before having a gastroscopy examination.
-In an attempt to ease the examination, she explained her son almost all stages at the expected procedure following the explanations she got from the attended physician.
-This explanation included the whole process from the injection of the sedative to the insertion of the camera through the oral cavity.
-When her son arrived the examination chair and was about to go through the procedure, he was asked to insert a protective plastic to his mouth.
-Although he agreed to do the examination, and he understood what is about to happen next, he refused to insert the protective plastic which was not part of the original sequence of events.
-Due to incomplete explanation that missed only one stage of the procedure the whole examination was almost cancelled.
-Fortunately, despite it involved a short distress that included awful attitude from the physician after additional reassurance from his mother he agreed proceed (Einat, personal communication, July 18th 2021).
+The importance of the practice of preparation to enhance autistic adults’ certainty and familiarity with medical procedures was greatly reinforced by a counter example raised by Einat, an autistic woman, an activist in the autism field, and the mother of an autistic individual, who was part of the research advisory committee.
+During a discussion on the importance of preparation, she recalled an instance her son experienced before having a gastroscopy examination.
+In an attempt to ease the examination, she explained to her son almost all stages of the expected procedure, following the explanations she received from the attending physician.
+This explanation included the entire process, from the injection of the sedative to the insertion of the camera through the oral cavity.
+When her son arrived, he sat in the examination chair and was about to go through the procedure; he was then asked to insert a protective plastic into his mouth.
+Although he had agreed to the examination, and he understood what was about to happen next, he refused to insert the protective plastic, which was not part of the original sequence of events explained to him.
+Due to the incomplete explanation that missed just one stage of the procedure, the entire examination was almost canceled.
+Fortunately, despite involving brief distress that included an awful attitude from the physician, after additional reassurance from his mother he agreed to proceed (Einat, personal communication, July 18th, 2021).

-Einat’s example illustrates that unfamiliarity could be a real barrier to healthcare services.
-The fact that because such a ‘small’ fraction of the examination was not communicated well in advance the whole examination was jeopardize emphasis the significance of an exact and detailed explanation on autistic adults’ ability to participate in a medical process.
-Proper preparation as Einat tried to do with her son, could eliminate this barrier and allow equal access to the healthcare system of autistic individuals.
+Einat’s example illustrates that unfamiliarity can be a real barrier to healthcare services.
+The fact that such a ‘small’ fraction of the examination was not well communicated in advance meant the entire examination was jeopardized, emphasizing the significance of an exact and detailed explanation for an autistic adult’s ability to participate in a medical process.
+Proper preparation, as Einat tried to do with her son, could eliminate this barrier and allow equal access to the healthcare system for individuals with autism.

-Shlomi, an autistic individual, interviewed together with his partner, when asked what can be done to improve healthcare services emphasis the importance of accurate preparation also of the bureaucratic process:
+Shlomi, an autistic individual, interviewed together with his partner, when asked what could be done to improve healthcare services, emphasized that accurate preparation was also important in relation to the bureaucratic process:

 “I need to understand what exactly is the problem and what is going to happen with me.
 A detailed technical information on the problem and the solution.
 What are the next steps? […] In case there is no other option but meeting the doctor.
 A photo of the doctor, of the room he is treating, of the place [the infirmary] will be much better to someone that is arriving to a new location. […] If I don’t know how the place looks like and how to arrive and it makes me anxious.
-If I had a video system of what happens or even pictures it will give me a much better access” (Shlomi, an autistic individual)
+If I had a video system of what happens or even pictures it will give me a much better access” (Shlomi, an autistic individual.)